 Mathematics within the EYFS is developed through purposeful, play based experiences and will be represented throughout the indoor and outdoor provision.
-The learning will be based on the Reception SOL developed by White Rose Maths as well as follow pupil's interests, achievements and abilities.
+The learning will be based on the Reception SOL which follows the Mastering Number for Reception as well as follow pupil's interests, achievements and abilities.
 This updated scheme will support the delivery of a curriculum that embeds mathematical thinking and talk which will help to achieve the oracy target we have as a school.
 Mathematical understanding will also be developed through stories, songs, games, imaginative play, child-initiated learning and structured teaching.
 As pupils progress, they will be encouraged to record their mathematical thinking in a more formal way.